Most people are not afraid of change but what the process of change reveals about them. –Joel Garcia (January 9th2010)

 Many other factors can be listed in this phase.
 This phase, however, is where conscientious choices are made to prepare oneself for life regardless if a leadership role ever emerges.
 However, it takes two other governing dynamics to thrust a person into a more pronounced leadership role.

-Today, technology through the Internet and social media have enlarged all of our contexts to a global consciousness.
+Today, technology through the Internet and social media have enlarged all of our contexts to a global scale.
 You and I now have access to more information at the whim of our fingertips by accessing an iPhone application, and the Internet from the palm of our hand.
-No matter the scope of our context; the things we choose to get involved with are important to us, therefore, we make choices to engage ourselves to bring about change or disengage and allow evil to prevail.
+No matter the scope of our context; the things we choose to get involved with are important to us, therefore, we make choices to engage in creating change.

 There is one thing that will draw you and I out of the shadows of our context and to lead in a more significant way – this is an emerging problem or dilemma that stirs you and I into action.